OctopusDeploy/docs/docs/octopus-cloud/index.md

 An Octopus account lets you manage your instances of Octopus Cloud.

 1. Enter your name.
 1. Provide your email address and click **Create a password**.
-Please note, these credentials are for you Octopus Account.
-You will also [create credentials](#create-a-cloud-instance) for your Octopus Cloud instance, when you create it.
+Please note, these credentials are for your Octopus Account.
+These login details or Authorisations will also be used to log into your Octopus instance through single sign-on.
 1. On the next screen, provide your company name.
 1. Chose a secure password and enter it twice.
 1. Click **Create my Octopus account**.